-The list of states with COW abbreviations and ID numbers, plus the field
+A list of states with Correlates of War abbreviations and identifiers, plus

 Format